 BSBSTR502 – Facilitate Continuous Improvement – Wednesday 19th April 2023

 For each unit, you will be provided with a Candidate Assignment Booklet.
 In each booklet there are series of tasks relevant to each unit.
 We work to ensure that tasks are clear and you have the right support and resources to undertake your assessments.
 This qualification requires that a number of activities are undertaken to prove competency, so please consider these requirements prior to committing to the program.
 You will need to complete all tasks in order to be assessed for competency.
 Your assessments will comprise of a number of tasks which will include some of the following:

 – Design and develop two training and assessment strategies

-- Develop learning resources which cover a full unit of competency as relevant for the target group.
+– Develop learning resources which cover a full unit of competency as relevant to the target group.

 – Design, develop and deliver at least 100 hours of advanced facilitation.

 – Provide professional development opportunities to support trainers and assessors in an RTO.

 – Develop a vocational competency document and professional development plan which meets the requirements of the Standards for Registered Training Organisations (RTO’s).

 – Design, develop and review at least three full sets of assessment tools which cover at least three units of competency.